pdf-raku/PDF-raku/README.md

 indexing, compression, encryption, fetching of indirect objects and unpacking of object streams.
 It is capable of reading, editing and creation or incremental update of PDF files.

 This module understands physical data structures rather than the logical document structure.
-It is primarily intended as base for higher level modules.
-It can also be used to explore or patch data in PDF or FDF files.
+It is primarily intended as base for higher level modules; or to explore or patch data in PDF or FDF files.

 It is possible to construct basic documents and perform simple edits by direct manipulation of PDF data.
 This requires some knowledge of how PDF documents are structured.
 Please see 'The Basics' and 'Recommended Reading' sections below.